 SAA Continuing Education uses the videoconferencing app Zoom.
 You will not need a Zoom account in order to join the event, and instructions for logging in on the day will be emailed to each primary registrant.
 To ensure that you have everything you need, you can try a Zoom test meeting.Participants should have a stable Internet connection and speakers (either computer or phone) in order to watch and listen.
 Participants can ask questions of the presenters using a chat text box.
 Please plan to log in 5-10 minutes before the start time in case you have technical problems.

-Foundational Skills, Knowledge Series, and Rising Scholars seminars are available for at least two years in the SAA Member Center's Online Learning Archive.
+Foundational Skills, Knowledge Series, and other past seminars are available for at least two years in the SAA Member Center's Online Learning Archive.
 This archive of 30+ hours of free professional development recordings is available only to SAA members.

 - Paying for the annual licenses for the online videoconferencing and video hosting platforms